-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 This will depend on the transaction structure (different considerations apply for private and public M&A transactions).

-Private deals: Generally speaking, for a private M&A transaction, the buyer and the seller should engage with Isle of Man advocates, as well as international legal advisers where appropriate.
+Private deals: Generally speaking, for a private M&A transaction, the buyer and the seller should engage with Isle of Man lawyers, as well as international legal advisers where appropriate.
 They may also wish to engage financial and tax advisers (and actuaries for certain transactions in the insurance industry).

-Public deals: A larger range of advisers and other stakeholders will be involved in a public M&A transaction, including the directors of the target, any substantial shareholders, financial advisers, international and Isle of Man lawyers (for the target, the bidder and the financial advisers), brokers, sponsors, analysts, PR advisers, stock exchanges and registrars.
+Public deals: A larger range of advisers and other stakeholders will be involved in a public M&A transaction, including:

-On a transaction that is subject to the Takeover Code, confidential information concerning the proposed transaction must be kept secret until announcement.
+In a transaction that is subject to the Takeover Code, confidential information concerning the proposed transaction must be kept secret until announcement.
 The Takeover Code requires an announcement to be made when discussions relating to a possible bid are extended to more than a very restricted number of people, and this fundamental rule must always be borne in mind before engaging with advisers and stakeholders before such a transaction has been announced.

 2.5 Can the target in a private M&A transaction pay adviser costs or is this limited by rules against financial assistance or similar?